 Important notes for the lists in this section

-When the MC25 is mentioned, it refers to the 25 colleges most coveted on a large scale nationally that are mentioned in Part 2 of the presentation.
+When the MC25 is mentioned, it refers to (in my opinion) the 25 colleges most coveted on a large scale nationally that are mentioned in Part 2 of the presentation.
 They are: Amherst, Brown, CalTech, Columbia, Cornell, Darmouth, Duke, Georgetown, Harvard, Johns Hopkins, MIT, Northwestern, Notre Dame, Princeton, Rice, Stanford, Swarthmore, UC Berkeley, University of Chicago, University of Pennsylvania, University of Virginia, Vanderbilt, Washington University in St. Louis, Williams and Yale.
-Yes, I realize people obsess over other schools, but in my opinion these are the few most obsessed over at a national level.
+Yes, I realize people obsess over other schools, but from my observations these are the 25 most obsessed over at a national level.

 Consider this analogy: What if the Washington Nationals were given the top 40 picks in the Major League Baseball draft every year?
 (Note: Yes, they are my favorite team.
-If you’d like to imagine this fantasy differently, please feel free.)
+If you’d like to imagine this differently, please feel free.)
 And then another team got the next 40, and so on until all 30 teams had chosen the approximately 1200 players in each year’s draft.
-The expectation would be that the Nationals would win pretty much every World Series, have most of the Cy Young Award winners, MVPs, Gold Glove winners, etc. And the team that went last every year would never receive this kind of recognition.
-Right?
+The expectation would be that the Nationals would win the World Series most years and have the majority of Cy Young Award winners, MVPs, Gold Glove winners, etc. And the team that went last every year would never receive any of these kinds of recognition, right?

-It is, of course, vastly more complicated with college admissions, especially since most ballplayers have had four more years to mature, but it’s similar enough to be comparable.
+It is, of course, vastly more complicated with college admission, especially since most ballplayers have had four more years to mature, but it’s similar enough to be comparable.
 With a very large percentage of the country’s most capable, ambitious, hard-working high school students attending MC25 colleges, we should expect that a large percentage of jobs that require capable, ambitious, hard-working individuals will be filled by graduates of these institutions.
-(I wish there were a way to quantify this, but it doesn’t seem likely that it’s possible.)